SamuelHaefner/RiskAversionInShareAuctions/Readme.md

 - ```EstimateWandTGeneric.jl``` --- generic script to compute and save estimates of W and Theta.
 - ```EstimateWandTRobustGeneric.jl``` --- generic script to compute and save robustness checks for W and Theta, using a log-normal distribution rather than a gamma distribution when estimating W.
 - ```EstimateBoundsGeneric.jl``` --- generic script to compute standard and tighter bounds, using W from EstimateWandTGeneric.jl.
 - ```TestMonGeneric.jl``` --- generic script to test for monotonicity of F, determining W and the bounds for one bootstrap round, computing violations of monotonicity.

 ## Scripts for SLURM
-The following files contain the scripts to produce the .jl and .sh files that are needed reto run the estimates on a SLURM workload manager.
+The following files contain the scripts to produce the .jl and .sh files that are needed to run the estimates on a SLURM workload manager.
 For each *Generic.jl-File above, they split up the jobs into a manageable number of bootstrap rounds.

 - ```EstimateWandTSLURM.jl```
 - ```EstimateWandTRobustSLURM.jl```
 - ```EstimateBoundsSLURM.jl```
 - ```TestMonSLURM.jl```

+In order to produce the *.sh bash scripts required by SLURM, these scripts use the following generic templates.

+- ```EstimateWandTGeneric.sh```
+- ```EstimateWandTRobustGeneric.sh```
+- ```EstimateBoundsGeneric.sh```
+- ```TestMonGeneric.sh```

+*Comment:* The script ```TestMonWandBounds.jl``` produces the required estimates of W(p,q) and the bounds for the monotonicity check ad needs to be run before the TestMon*.jl scripts, using the bash script ```TestMonWandBounds.sh```.

 ## Scripts to Process the Estimates
 The following files contain the scripts used to read in and process the estimates produced with above *Slurm.jl scripts: